20centaurifux/efind/README.md

     $ efind ~ "type=dir" --follow

-If you want to show the translated arguments without running GNU find use the *--print* option.
-To quote special shell characters append *--quote*:
+If you want to show the translated arguments without running GNU find use the --print option.
+To quote special shell characters append --quote:

     $ efind ~/tmp/foo 'iname="*.py" and (mtime<30 days or size>=1M)' --print --quote